soraghallaigh/FH-Training-App-Sencha/README.md

 	});

 	/*
-	 * This variable will hold a loading spinner (Load Mask).
+	 * This global variable will hold a loading spinner (Load Mask).
-	 * When necessary we can call mask.show() for loading pages.
+	 * Where necessary we can call mask.show() for loading pages.
 	 */
 	var mask = new Ext.LoadMask(Ext.getBody(), {
 	  msg: "Loading Data"